rupertbg/dock-arranger/README.md

 For my purposes most of the name arrays filter into a single 'apppaths' array, however you could keep them separate by naming the output arrays differently.
 The reason you would do this is mentioned in the next section.

 #### 3. Configuration using dockutil
 The third section is made up of dockutil commands in for loops that iterate through the path arrays and add/remove apps in the dock based on the options provided by dockutil.

+Since I wrote this script for an enterprise environment, the first thing it does is checks to see if you are logged in as a certain admin account, as the techs need different applications in the dock than the user(s) of the machine.

-If you have separately named path arrays coming in then you have the ability to make each array end up in a different place in the dock etc. I have also included examples of individually selecting an item in the array using conditions.
+If you have separately named path arrays coming in then you have the ability to make each array end up in a different place in the dock etc. I have also included examples of individually selecting an item in the array using conditions, since I like having Munki at the start of the dock ;).